shreya21p/prizm/README.md

 ##  What is it about?

-> Paste any post or headline — Prism splits it through 12 real-world audience lenses, shows you the interpretations you never saw coming, and rewrites it to close the gap.
+> Paste any post or headline — prizm splits it through 12 real-world audience lenses, shows you the interpretations you never saw coming, and rewrites it to close the gap.

 ---